ebrahimmerza55/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Sales Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project implements a **Sales Data Warehouse** using the **Star Schema** model.
+It integrates customer, product, and sales data to support business intelligence and analytics.

 ---
 ## 📖 Project Overview